oktadev/okta-blog/_source/_posts/2022-04-19-jhipster-digital-ocean.md

 {% img blog/jhipster-digital-ocean/do-logo.png alt:"DigitalOcean Logo" width:"200" %}{: .center-image }

-DigitalOcean Kubernetes (DOKS) is a managed Kubernetes service that lets you deploy Kubernetes clusters without the complexities of handling the control plane and containerized infrastructure.
+DigitalOcean Kubernetes (DOKS) is a managed Kubernetes service that lets you deploy Kubernetes clusters without the complexities of handling the control pane and containerized infrastructure.
 Clusters are compatible with standard Kubernetes toolchains and integrate natively with DigitalOcean load balancers and block storage volumes.
 DOKS offers fast provisioning and deployment, provides a free high-availability control pane, for reliability management.
 It can also provide a Cluster Autoscaler that automatically adjusts the size of the cluster by adding or removing nodes based on the cluster's capacity to schedule pods.
 Pricing for Kubernetes workloads is based on resources required by the cluster, droplets, block storage and load balancers.

 The company publishes its data center [certification reports](https://www.digitalocean.com/trust/certification-reports) on their web, and all the data centers have approved two or more of SOC (System and Organization Controls) 1 Type II, SOC 2 Type II, SOC 3 Type II, ISO/IEC 27001:2013 (Security techniques - Information security management systems).
 PCI-DSS (Payment Card Industry - Data Security Standard) has been certified in all data centers.